microsoft/api-guidelines/Guidelines.md

 2. Applications MAY look up any previous delta token for the relevant scope of change
 3. Applications MUST determine the URL to call to perform the relevant query for the new state of the service, which MAY be a delta query.

-Services that are providing notifications that will be relayed to end users MAY choose to add more detail to notification packets in order to reduce incoming call load on their service.
+Services that are providing notifications that will be relayed to end users MAY choose to add more detail to notification packets to reduce incoming call load on their service.
  Such services MUST be clear that notifications are not guaranteed to be delivered and may be lossy or out of order.

 Notifications MAY be aggregated and sent in batches.